Cantera/cantera/doc/doxygen/yaml/general.md

-specific names `reactions`, `species`, and `elements` are used as defaults when looking for @ref sec-yaml-reactions, @ref sec-yaml-species, and @ref sec-yaml-elements to add to a phase. %Cantera uses SI input units by default, although input values can be provided using a number of different units, as described in the @ref sec-yaml-units section.
+specific names `reactions`, `species`, and `elements` are used as defaults when looking for @ref sec-yaml-reactions, @ref sec-yaml-species, and @ref sec-yaml-elements to add to a phase. %Cantera uses SI input units by default, although input values can be provided using a number of different units, as described in the
+@ref sec-yaml-units-default section.

 A simple input file has the following structure: